rajjitlai/rajjitlai/README.md

 Built a React X Appwrite Blog platform where users read blog posts with category-based filtering, download notes, offering an optimized and user-friendly experience.

+### Affiliate Marking Showcase Web Application

+Treat Path Global is the most trusted destination for the highest quality medicines and health and pet care solutions.
+Our mission is to provide accessible and reliable healthcare options to everyone.
+[Visit now](https://treatpathglobal.com/)

+### Portfolio Web Application Designs

+Designed many different Portfolio Web Applications which can be used by any user or company, showcasing his/her abilities and performance to the whole world.

 ### 🔧 Event Management System

 Designed a **Django-based** system enabling users to register events, manage participants, and generate leaderboards for various competitions.